Mac Thornberry: Committee assignments

 From 2015 to 2019, Thornberry served as chairman of the House Armed Services Committee, the first Texan of either party to hold this position.
 The committee oversees the Pentagon, all military services, and all Department of Defense agencies, including agency budgets and policies.

 Thornberry lost his 2009 bid to chair the full Armed Services Committee to Buck McKeon, R-Calif., who had more seniority.
 He served as vice chair of the full committee during McKeon's time as chairman.
-Since taking the committee gavel at the beginning of the 114th Congress, Thornberry has spearheaded a major Department of Defense acquisition reform effort that has received bipartisan and bicameral support from House Armed Services Committee Ranking Member Adam Smith (D-Wash.) and Senate Armed Services Committee Chairman John McCain (R-AZ).
+After taking the committee gavel at the beginning of the 114th Congress, Thornberry spearheaded a major Department of Defense acquisition reform effort that received bipartisan and bicameral support from House Armed Services Committee Ranking Member Adam Smith (D-Wash.) and Senate Armed Services Committee Chairman John McCain (R-AZ).

 Thornberry previously served on the United States House Permanent Select Committee on Intelligence.

-On September 30, 2019 it was announced that Thornberry would not seek reelection in 2020.
+On September 30, 2019, it was announced that Thornberry would not seek reelection in 2020.